xiejxie/event-scheduler/deliverables/iteration-02.review.md

 # YOUR PRODUCT/TEAM NAME

-## Iteration XX - Review & Retrospect
+## Iteration 02 - Review & Retrospect

  * When: November 17, 2017
  * Where: Bahen 2nd Floor